ZuwaFinancial/ZuwaFinancial.github.io/README.md

-# Financial Avisor Website Template
+# Zuwa Financial

-This jekyll app is a template for simple, miniminalist websites for independenct financial advisors.
+This is the source code for (Zuwa Financial Website)